Roland09/BetterLitShaderExtensions/README.md

 # BetterLitShader Extensions

-Modification of Unity's HDRP Material Upgrader which allows you to upgrade all or selected materials to `Better Lit/Lit`.
+Modification of Unity's HDRP Material Upgrader (please note the Unity Companion License) which allows you to upgrade all or selected materials to `Better Lit/Lit`.

 Currently supported source materials: